analyticsplaybook/analyticsplaybook.github.io/tagmanagement/set_record_visitors_type_adobe_dtm.md

 {% endhighlight%}

-Both custom scripts do the same checks as the first one, just trimmed down to the needs.
+All custom scripts basically do the same thing, with slightly different business logic.

-After all this we just need three page load rules:
+After this, we create three page load rules:

-- one wich fits on every page, where the designated eVar is set to %visitorType%.
-Its also possible to track this in the tool properties, so you don't need a extra page load rule.
+1) On every page, a designated tracking variable is set to %visitorType%.
+(It's also possible to track this in the Adobe DTM properties, so then you wouldn't even need an extra page load rule).
-- one wich is loaded after login, where the designated eVar is set to %visitorTypeLogin%.
+2) After login, where the designated tracking variable is set to %visitorTypeLogin%.
-- and the last wich is loaded after purchase, where the designated eVar is set to %visitorTypePurchase%.
+3) After purchase, where the designated tracking variable is set to %visitorTypePurchase%.

-The condition trigger should be, after the data layer exists in the DOM.
-As example the data layer is loaded after the opening body tag, the rule should be triggerd bottom of page.
-Furthermore think of the trigger of your adobe analytics call.
-It should be after these page load rules to avoid two pageviews.
+The conditions should be evaluated after the data layer exists in the DOM.
+As an example, if the data layer is loaded after the opening `<body>` tag, the rule should be triggered at the bottom of page.
+If you're using Adobe Analytics call, the tracking script should be after these page load rules to avoid two pageviews.

-Thats it.

-__Data layer not available__: There is just a change in the first two custom scripts and as you can imagine it is not so accurate.
+__Data layer not available__: If a data layer is not available, there is a slight change in the first two custom scripts and as you can imagine it will make tracking less accurate.

 Custom script for visitorType, the default value is prospect:

 {% highlight javascript %}